Our History

 Young Tommy married Danela, nee Wall in the early 1970s, so uniting two families who had been close friends for many years.
 They have two sons, Thomas and Mark who are each both married with children.

-Eldest son Thomas is married to Michelle, nee Searle ( another famous fairground dynasty), and their children are Siân, Thomas and Jack.
+Eldest son Thomas is married to Michelle ( from another famous fairground dynasty), and their children are Siân, Thomas and Jack.

 Mark is married to Lillian, nee Shaw, (who also has a well-known background of funfairs).
 Mark and Lillian have three young boys, Marcus Shaw and Bronson.